How to prepare for hiking

 - Consider equipment with RECCO reflectors if you plan long, alpine hikes.
 The reflectors can help you get traced in case you get lost in the outdoors.

 What else to take along

-- A detailed paper map;
+- detailed paper map;

-- First aid kit, including a rescue blanket to prevent fatal cooling;
+- first-aid kit, including a rescue blanket to prevent fatal cooling;

-- Mobile phone, even though some deserted areas may have no mobile coverage.
+- mobile phone, even though some deserted areas may have no mobile coverage.
 Also have important phone numbers at hand.

-- Sufficient amount of food and drinks (at least 1 liter);
+- sufficient amount of food and drinks (at least 1 liter);